Excellent Realistic (Contemporary) Fiction Books for Kids

 Awkward by Svetlana Chmakova

-My daughter found this book SO RELATABLE — just like she struggles with confidence and speaking up, so does the main character, Peppi.
+My daughter found this graphic novel book SO RELATABLE — just like she struggles with confidence and speaking up, so does the main character, Peppi.
 This well-done graphic novel tackles the issues of friendships and confidence, among other things.
 (So glad I’m not in middle school anymore.)
 We highly recommend this graphic novel.

 Growing Pangs by Kathryn Ormsbee, illustrated by Molly Brooks